Skip to main content

 Required format: FAT32.
 This is the filesystem format, separate from the card's storage capacity.
 Cards 32GB and under ship from the factory pre-formatted as FAT32, so most people never need to think about this.
 More on formatting below.

-Do You Need a ResMed-Branded Card?
+Do You Need a Manufacturer-Branded Card?

-No. ResMed sells SD cards as accessories, typically at $15 – $25 for a 4GB card (as of April 2026).
-That's a significant markup over what the card actually costs.
+No. ResMed sells SD cards as branded accessories at a noticeable markup over generic equivalents.
 The ResMed-branded cards are standard SanDisk or Kingston SD cards repackaged with ResMed branding.
+The same applies to any other CPAP brand that sells branded media.
+The machine doesn't check who made the card.

-A generic 32GB SD card from SanDisk, Kingston, or Samsung costs $5 – $8 at the same retailers.
+A generic 32GB SD card from SanDisk, Kingston, or Samsung is widely available at standard SD-card pricing.
 It's the same hardware.
-The machine doesn't check who made the card.

 How to Format Your Card